dortania/Getting-Started-With-ACPI/ssdt-easy.md

    * The ACPI is odd on these platforms so manual work is required
    * This includes X79, X99 and X299 systems
 * **Laptop EC fix**:
-   * This is because you need to use an ACPI rename over an SSDT on laptops
+   * This is because you do not want the EC powered off
+   * Prebuilt can be found here: [Embedded Controller](/Universal/ec-fix.md)
 * **SSDT-PNLF**:
    * Need to be configured to your system
 * **SSDT-GPI0**: